tdudgeon/simple-simulate-complex/README.md

 `Warning: In AmberToolsToolkitwrapper.compute_partial_charges_am1bcc: Molecule 'CCOC(=O)c1ccccc1' has more than one conformer, but this function will only generate charges for the first one.` when reading the ligand.
 Clearly it is wrong.
 There is only one conformer present.
 Probably nothing OpenMM can do about this.

+## simulateComplexWithSolvent.py: Simulation with explicit solvent

+Build on the previous [simulateComplex.py]() example by including explicit solvent.
+This is not currently working because the minimisation step blows up (the ligand and protein move outside the box of waters).
+Probably this is something related to the periodic box setup.

+Another issue is defining the size of the box.
+This is currently hard-coded to values that look about right, but it needs to be calculated on the fly.
+Presumably OpenMM provides an easy way to do this, but I can't find it!